 - Further Maths (if you are taking Maths)

 Engineering & Manufacturing students will select from Maths, Further Maths, Physics, Chemistry and Product Design; Creative & Digital Media students will select from the entire range.

-All Post-16 students will belong to ‘Training Companies’ and will support younger students through peer-mentoring and coaching.
+All Post-16 students will support younger students through peer-mentoring and coaching.
 Post-16 students will also become leaders within the college council and in local and international activities.